timdubbins/riffcast/hardware.md

-You need to connect your guitar to your phone if you want to use the Headphone Amp.
+You need to connect your guitar to your phone if you want to use the headphone amp.

 To do this requires: